fnando/recurrence/README.markdown

 DESCRIPTION:
 ------------

-A simples library that handles recurring events.
+A simple library to handle recurring events.

 INSTALLATION: